ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

  satisfied in other data types such as imputed data to improve overall data quality.

+This method can only be applied if all the components are of the same type e.g., all returned or imputed.
+Maintaining a total and components relationship where components are a combination of types (e.g., returned and imputed) is outside of the scope for this method.

 ## 4.0 Assumptions

 * Target value and predictive value are well correlated